refinedev/refine/.changeset/angry-rules-wonder.md

 "@refinedev/cli": patch
 ---

--   Fixed: When the project type is vite, `refine dev` command was running `vite start` changed `vite dev`.
-Because there is no `start` command in vite.
+fix: When the project type is vite, the `refine dev` command was running `vite start`.
+It is now changed to `vite dev`, because there is no `start` command in vite.